-A frequent guest on various media programs, Father Boquet has appeared on EWTN television and radio shows, Catholic Answers Live, Ave Maria Radio, Vatican Radio, as well as a number of local Catholic radio programs in the U.S. and in other international media outlets.
-His writings have appeared in numerous publications such as: LifeSiteNews, LifeNews, Catholic Exchange, CNSNews, Catholic Lane, Catholic Online, Crux, Legatus, and The Wanderer.
-Father Boquet’s weekly newsletter, “Spirit and Life,” goes online Mondays at ww.HLI.org, along with hosting a weekly podcast, “Living a Culture of Life.”
+A frequent guest on various media programs, Father Boquet has appeared on EWTN television and radio shows, Catholic Answers Live, Ave Maria Radio, Vatican Radio, as well as several local Catholic radio programs in the U.S. and in other international media outlets.
+His writings have appeared in numerous publications such as: LifeSiteNews, LifeNews, Catholic Exchange, CNSNews, Catholic Lane, Catholic Online, Crux, Legatus, SHARE, and The Wanderer.
+Father Boquet’s weekly newsletter, “Spirit and Life,” goes online Mondays at ww.hli.org, along with hosting a weekly podcast, “Living a Culture of Life.”

 Father Boquet was raised in the small town of Bourg, Louisiana, in a devoutly Catholic family and community, who provided his initial formation in Christ.
 His earliest and most influential examples were his parents, grandparents, godmother, and parish priests, all of whom instilled in him at a young age a love for Christ and His Church, and an active faith that was to be lived, and not merely held.
 He was very active as a youth in pro-life advocacy and in service projects, particularly with Catholic Charities and other groups that ministered to families, the elderly, the sick, the poor, and the marginalized.
 This active faith grew naturally into a vocation to the priesthood.
 Father Boquet has been persecuted at times for preaching the Church’s perennial teaching, notably as it relates to the Gospel of Life.
 Despite these difficulties, he has remained steadfast and dedicated to authentic Catholic teaching and advocacy.